dwyl/learn-flutter/README.md

 ```

 Simple enough, right?
+Here the `MyAppBar` is the parent widget,
+`title` is a property
+and `Text` is the child widget.

 ### Stateful widgets

 While stateless widgets are static (never change),
 **stateful widgets** are dynamic.
-For example,
-they change its appearance or behaviour according
+For example: they change appearance or behavior
-to events triggered by user interaction or when
+according to events triggered by user interaction
-it receives data.
+or when it receives data.

-For example `Checkbox`, `Slider`, `Textfield` are examples
+For example `Checkbox`, `Slider`, `Textfield`
-of stateful widgets - subclass of
+are examples of
 [`StatefulWidget`](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html).
 A widget's state is stored in a `State` object.
-Therefore, we *separate* the widget's state from its appearance.
+Therefore, we _separate_ the widget's state from its appearance.
-Whenever the state changes, the `State` object calls `setState()`,
+Whenever the state changes,
+the `State` object calls `setState()`,
 thus rerendering the widget.

 Let's see some code!